nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

     * :c:macro:`LWM2M_CARRIER_ERROR_INIT` - This error indicates that the LwM2M carrier library has failed to initialize.
     * :c:macro:`LWM2M_CARRIER_ERROR_RUN` - This error indicates that the library configuration is invalid.
       Ensure that the :c:struct:`lwm2m_carrier_config_t` structure is configured correctly.
+    * :c:macro:`LWM2M_CARRIER_ERROR_CONNECT` - This error indicates that LwM2M carrier connect failed.
+      The LwM2M carrier library has exhausted its attempts to connect to the device management server.
+      New attempts at connecting will only be made after restarting the application (for example by rebooting the device).

 .. _lwm2m_carrier_shell: